No Verifiable Reward for Prosody: Toward Preference-Guided Prosody Learning in TTS: Introduction

 We argue that the lack of naturalness stems from a gap in reward design.
 Reliable automatic metrics for prosody remain limited, making it difficult to provide reinforcement signals that align with natural speech patterns.
 Optimizing GRPO on CER or NLL improves intelligibility but suppresses prosodic variation, often resulting in near-monotone speech.
 However incorporating speaker-similarity rewards further introduces instability and degrades performance, inflating CER.
 In this paper, we contend that the bottleneck lies in the reward formulation rather than in the choice of optimizer.

-To close this reward gap, we adopt iterative Direct Preference Optimization (DPO) with small human-in-the-loop batches (200 preference pairs per round).
+To close this reward gap, we adopt iterative Direct Preference Optimization (DPO) with small human-in-the-loop batches.
 Across rounds, DPO supplies a directly verifiable signal for prosodic naturalness while regularizing to the current model, yielding both improved human preference and competitive CER (Fig.~\ref{fig:elo_score}).
 Our contributions are as follows:

-\begin{itemize} \item We identify a reward-design failure for prosody: CER/NLL-driven GRPO collapses pitch and phrasing, and adding speaker similarity destabilizes training. \item We demonstrate that applying \emph{iterative Direct Preference Optimization (DPO)} with $\sim$200 human preference pairs per round restores conversational prosody while keeping CER competitive. \item We release \texttt{KoCC-TTS}, an evaluation set of frequent Korean call-center phrases for TTS prosody assessment. \end{itemize}
+\begin{itemize} \item We identify a reward-design failure for prosody: CER/NLL-driven GRPO collapses pitch and phrasing, and adding speaker similarity destabilizes training. \item We demonstrate that applying \emph{iterative Direct Preference Optimization (DPO)} with $\sim$200 human preference pairs per round restores conversational prosody while keeping CER competitive. \item We release \texttt{KoCC-TTS}, an evaluation set of frequent Korean call-center phrases for TTS prosody assessment.\footnote{\url{https://huggingface.co/datasets/channelcorp/KoCC-TTS-testset}} \end{itemize}